I’ll admit that I’m as surprised as anyone at the rise of former House Speaker Newt Gingrich to the top of the Republican presidential field.

 These tea party voters are lining up behind Gingrich because he’s been the best bomb-thrower against Obama.
 But ultimately, most voters want their president to get things done and fix a broken economy.

-This article appears in the Dec.
-7, 2011, edition of National Journal Daily.
+This article appears in the December 7, 2011 edition of NJ Daily.